 After having rephrased some background material on STIT tessellations in the previous section, we are now prepared to present the proofs of our limit theorems.
-Let us briefly recall that we will deal with a fixed translation-invariant hyperplane measure $\Lambda$ and that for this reason we will write $Y(t)$ instead of $Y(t\Lambda)$ without confusion.
-Moreover, we fix some compact and convex set $W\subset{\Bbb R}^d$ having interior points and write $W_R=RW$ for $W$ dilated with a factor $R>0$.
-Moreover, recall that the face functionals we are dealing with have the representation (\ref{PHIFORM}), that $\Sigma_\phi(Y(t))$ was defined in (\ref{FDEF}) and that the bar notation $\bar\Sigma_\phi(Y(t))$ stands for the centred version $\Sigma_\phi(Y(t))-{\Bbb E}\Sigma_\phi(Y(t))$.
-We start now with the \paragraph{Proof of Theorem \ref{BrownianConvergence}.} Notice first that, because of $\Lambda([W_R])=R\Lambda([W])$,
+Let us briefly recall that we will deal with a fixed translation-invariant hyperplane measure $\Lambda$, and for this reason we shall write, for example, $Y(t)$ instead of $Y(t\Lambda)$ without confusion.
+Moreover, we fix some compact and convex set $W\subset\mathbb{R}^d$ having interior points and write $W_R=RW$ for $W$ dilated by a factor $R>0$.
+Moreover, recall that the facet functionals we are dealing with have the representation (\ref{PHIFORM}), that $\Sigma_\phi(Y(t))$ was defined in (\ref{FDEF}) and that the bar notation $\bar\Sigma_\phi(Y(t))$ stands for the centered version $\Sigma _\phi(Y(t))-\mathbb{E}\Sigma_\phi(Y(t))$. \begin{pf*}{Proof of Theorem \ref{BrownianConvergence}} Notice first that because of $\Lambda([W_R])=R\Lambda([W])$, we have

 We claim that, upon letting $R\to\infty$, this converges in probability to